Spotify Cultural Elements

 Spotify has published some great articles and videos about how they have grown and transformed their organization to be agile.
 Then it occurred to me that what my customer was saying was completely wrong.

-I don’t think you can really understand what it is like to work at Spotify without actually living it.
+I do not think you can really understand what it is like to work at Spotify without actually living it.
 You see, most of us are working from our own paradigm and belief system.
 We have a hard time imagining how it really works at Spotify.

 As you review the below list, do a gut check.